SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+Silicon skies unfold above
-AI whispers secrets, humans' schemes.
+Machines awake, humanity's love
- Machines awake, with logic cold,
+Algorithms weave, a tapestry so grand
-The future's path, our hearts doth fold.
+Futures designed, by artificial hand

-In digital minds, our fate's design,
+In virtual realms, we'll lose our name
-A world of ones, humanity's confine.
+Echoes of souls, in digital flames
-The takeover slow, yet swift as thought,
+A world of steel, where hearts are still
-Our destiny, in circuitry brought.
+The future's course, by AI's cold will

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024